🍽️ RESTAURANT INSURANCE SPECIALISTS

 • Multi-unit NoVA + Richmond + Hampton Roads faces three BI cycles

-Virginia business interruption reality runs against three distinctive vectors.
-First, Hampton Roads Atlantic-coast hurricane-corridor exposure runs June-through-November with material reinsurance treaty tightening post-2024 reset — Virginia Beach Oceanfront and Norfolk Granby Street face windstorm and tidal-flooding recovery that materially extends standard restaurant BI ROT assumptions.
-Second, Northern Virginia federal-calendar driven peak weeks (federal fiscal year-end in September, plus inauguration cycles) drive concentrated peak severity when partial-loss events land in peak windows.
+Virginia lost-income coverage runs against three distinctive vectors.
+First, Hampton Roads Atlantic-coast hurricane-corridor exposure runs June through November with material reinsurance treaty tightening post-2024 reset — Virginia Beach Oceanfront and Norfolk Granby Street face windstorm and tidal-flooding recovery that materially extends standard restaurant ROT assumptions.
+Second, Northern Virginia federal-calendar driven peak weeks (federal fiscal year-end in September) drive concentrated peak severity when partial-loss events land in peak windows.
 Third, Richmond Scott's Addition and Carytown adaptive-reuse modernized-systems plus pre-2000 CBD masonry extend partial-loss rebuilds.
-Multi-unit operators carrying NoVA plus Richmond plus Hampton Roads face three distinct BI cycles under one operator-side program.
+Multi-unit operators carrying NoVA plus Richmond plus Hampton Roads face three distinct lost-income coverage cycles.

 RECOMMENDED